chineduekwunife/apache-pulsar/integration/geo-replication-with-global-config-store-multiple-components/README.md

 # Apache Pulsar Geo Replication Demo
-Simulates Geo Replication in a Pulsar Multi-Cluster with global configuration store (global zookeeper) and multiple brokers and bookeepers.
+Simulates Geo Replication in a Pulsar Multi-Cluster with global configuration store (global zookeeper) and two brokers and bookeepers in each cluster.

 ### Pulling Latest Updates
 ```